adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Preparation

-Sparsity pattern detection and matrix coloring are performed in a so-called "preparation step", whose output can be reused across several calls to `jacobian` (as long as the pattern stays the same).
+Sparsity pattern detection and matrix coloring are performed in a so-called "preparation step", whose output can be r**eused across several calls** to `jacobian` (as long as the pattern stays the same).

 Thus, to extract more performance, we can create this object once